Useful Notes / British Postal and Telephone System

 - 999 is the emergency number; Europe in general uses 112; North America, however, uses 911.

 - 112 works in Britain as well, though, but 911 doesn't.

-- Actually, 911 does work, having been introduced fairly recently due to studies showing some people had obviously been watching too much American television.
+- Actually, 911 does work, having been introduced later than the other numbers due to studies showing some people had obviously been watching too much American television.

 - All three will work off of mobile phones, as most software manufacturers program this feature in so the phones will work across more than one nation.